willvieira/ms_forest-suitable-probability/manuscript/manuscript.md

 This metric determines the probability of a positive population growth rate for a species under specific climate and competition conditions.

 Within this new framework, we investigate how a species' suitable probability changes from the center of its distribution toward the cold and hot borders.
-We specifically disentangle the relative impacts of climate and competition on changing suitable probability across the species' range distribution.
+We specifically disentangle the relative impacts of climate and competition on changing suitable probability from the center to the borders.
 Given that the cold and hot range limits of each species are relative to their distribution across North America, we further examine whether the effect of climate and competition on suitable probability depends on the biogeographic position of the species.
 We conclude by discussing a novel theory that uses suitable probability to establish a link between individual demographic rates and metapopulation dynamics.